-Americans are living longer than ever, according to the latest life expectancy statistics.
-But American men still aren’t living as long as American women.
+Americans are living longer than ever, but American men still aren’t living as long as American women.
 The average life expectancy for men in the US is now roughly 75 years.
 For women, it’s more than 80.

 Exactly why men are shorter-lived than women isn’t entirely clear.
-Even in infancy, boys run a higher risk of dying than girls, and researchers aren’t sure why.
-Research, however, does suggest that a leading reason for the “longevity gap” between men and women is that men don’t take care of themselves as well as women do.
-For example, surveys have found that women are much more likely to have a regular healthcare provider, and to see them within the course of the year, than men are.
-Men are also more likely to engage in “risky” behaviors—like smoking and drinking heavily—than women.
+Even in infancy boys run a higher risk of dying than girls, and researchers aren’t sure why.
+However, research suggests that a leading reason for the “longevity gap” between men and women is that men don’t take care of themselves as well as women do.
+For example, surveys have found that women are much more likely to have a regular healthcare provider, and to see their provider within the course of the year, than men are.
+Men are also more likely to engage in “risky” behaviors – like smoking and drinking heavily – than women.

 Tips for Older Men

-- See your healthcare provider for regular checkups – even if you’re feeling well.
+- See your healthcare provider regularly.
 Even if you feel perfectly healthy, you should see your provider at least once a year for a checkup.

 - Call or see your healthcare provider when you’re feeling sick.
 Surveys find that men are less likely than women to see a healthcare provider when they’re not feeling well.
 In one survey, 40% of men said that, if they were sick, they would delay seeking medical care for a few days.
 Seventeen percent said they would wait “at least a week.”
 Prompt medical care can make a big difference - sometimes, the difference between life and death.
 Don’t wait.